aws/aws-cdk/CONTRIBUTING.md

 ### Quick Iteration

+Make sure you have configured these [aliases](#useful-aliases) to your shell profile.

 After you've built the modules you want to work on once, use `lr watch` for each module that you are modifying.

 Watch the EC2 and IAM modules in a second terminal session: